Weight Loss Surgery

 Complications include bleeding, infection, leaks in the intestines, and blood clots in the legs that can travel to the heart, lungs, or brain (causing strokes or heart attacks).
 Other possible complications include hernias and constrictions in the digestive track, which may result in pain, nausea, vomiting, and an inability to eat.

-Bariatric surgery has boomed in recent years, and clinics have sprouted up on every corner.
+Bariatric surgery has boomed in recent years, and clinics have sprouted up around the world.
 Some of them employ highly skilled and experienced surgeons; others are downright exploitative with questionable provenance and doubtful integrity.
 Bariatric patients are prudent to check their surgeon’s credentials and their hospital’s track record carefully before committing to any procedure.
 If you get a “sales pitch” that puts price before your health, offer a polite but firm, “No, thank you.”

 About 10 percent of bariatric-surgery patients lose too little weight after the surgery or regain the weight they lose.
 Bariatric surgery is not a magic fix.
 It is not an end but a beginning.
 Patients must commit themselves to aggressive lifestyle modification practices, including carefully controlled dietary restrictions and exercise routines if permanent weight management is to be achieved.
 That means good communication with a local doctor and a firm commitment to eating right and staying healthy—for a lifetime.